Mountain Rose Safe House 90-day Program

-The safe house is a place where clients can collect themselves, look at their lives, assess their needs and plan for the future.
-It is a 60-day program that can shelter up to three families.
+The 90-day program can shelter up to three families.
 Tahoe SAFE Alliance provides shelter, food, and day to day living essentials, allowing the families to save money towards independent living.

 Transitional Housing Program

 Tahoe SAFE Alliance launched the community’s first Transitional Housing Program on July 1, 2011.
 Often referred to as second-stage housing, it is designed to provide qualified clients with longer-term living assistance including help with rent, furniture, utilities, and food.
 This program is an extension of the Mountain Rose Safe House Program and residents will have access to therapy, support groups, parenting and financial literacy classes, and case management.